aardvarkpepper/cubiczirconia/frontend/README.md

 Index passes variable down to "detail".  user setState set to variable.
 If variable not set, then axios call to retrieve data.  (such as if URL called directly).
 Render component to indicate if axios was called or not.

+*****
-Call axios 20 units at a time - limit what goes in state, limit rendering thousands potential components instead only 40 at a tie or whatever.
+Call axios 20 units at a time - limit what goes in state, LIMIT RENDERING thousands potential components instead only 40 at a tie or whatever.
+Is this backend or frontend?
+Or is it a state management thing (get the entire list with one call, then get 20 queries at a time to solve rendering issues?)
+It is a rendering, not memory issue?

+sQL LIMIT OFFSET 48 ETC.
+*****

 Passing props.location.value through React Link does not work when page refreshed or using back/forwards buttons on browser.